Guided Assessments

 "The charting expectation across Cerner is unhinged."

-"It feels like they're babysitting us."
+"It feels like they are babysitting us."

 Bloated Input Volume